-We have heard from families with a variety of questions about what to expect when school resumes in fall.
-While of course we are subject to any orders from government and health officials, here are some FAQs based on what we know at this time.
-We know this is a long list, but we hope it will answer many of your questions.
+We have summarized some of the common parent questions about what to expect this year in "COVID times."
+While of course we are subject to any new orders from government and health officials, here are some FAQs based on what we know at this time.
+We hope it will answer many of your questions.

 Q. What if our school reopens and I am not yet comfortable having my child return in person?